lupyuen/lupyuen.github.io/src/quickjs2.md

 _What just happened?_

 We drag-n-dropped a NuttX App that Blinks the LED.
-And our NuttX App gets automagically tested in our Web Browser, thanks to Ox64 Emulator!
+And our NuttX App runs automagically in our Web Browser, thanks to Ox64 Emulator!

-TODO
+We go behind the scenes...

 ![Running our Drag-n-Drop App on NuttX Emulator](https://lupyuen.github.io/images/quickjs2-emulator.png)